MegaBuster0214/Shalla_Blacklist_to_Unbound/README.md

 To use this utility:
 1. Download the the latest blacklist archive from http://www.shallalist.de/
-2. Extract archive to folder.
+2. Extract archive to a directory.
 3. Place this script in the same directory as the BL directory.
 4. Run the script with Python 3.